-Not surprisingly, the VHA would likely oppose any policy that results in further dilution of organic management and treatment [18].
-But the VHA has little power in the process, and this is evidenced by the fact that the VA Mission Act excludes them from even having a representative on the committee that will evaluate infrastructure for elimination [20].
-Further, U.S. Presidents have shown willingness to replace VA Secretaries.
+The VHA opposes any policy that results in further dilution of organic management and treatment [18].
+But the VHA may have little power in the process as evidence by the fact that the VA Mission Act excludes them from even having a representative on the committee that will evaluate infrastructure for elimination [20].